 Similar match: 50% similarity

-You can link any text item in your designs to a component, even if they aren’t an exact match.
-The component’s text copy, metadata, and variants will replace the text item’s current values.
+You can attach any text item in your designs to a component, even if they aren’t a match.
+The component’s text copy, properties, and variants will replace the text item’s current values.

-Click the Link to library component icon in the Library section of the details panel
+Click the Attach to library component icon in the Library section of the details panel

-Search for the component in your library and click Link
+Search for the component in your library and click Attach

 Add components directly to your design